nieomylnieja/school-web-app/README.md

 make run
 ```

-- to visit the webpage go to `localhost:8080`
+- to visit the webpage go to `localhost:FRONTEND_PORT`